URI:

 Caribbean with the sole purpose of taking care of this matter.

-Soon after captain Pedro Alonso Galeas and lieutenant Francisco
+> Soon after captain Pedro Alonso Galeas and lieutenant

-Calderón joined their forces, they started on an expedition with
+Francisco Calderón joined their forces, they started on an

-the intention of engaging Tamanaco and his men; they were helped
+expedition with the intention of engaging Tamanaco and his men;

-by Aricabacuto, another native Chief.
-Upon learning of this
+they were helped by Aricabacuto, another native Chief.
+Upon

-from the Teques and Arbaco tribes.
-It wasn't long before the two
+help of men from the Teques and Arbaco tribes.
+It wasn't long

-groups engaged each other in combat.
-However neither side came
+before the two groups engaged each other in combat.
+However

 Spanish soldiers who retreated to the banks of the river Guaire.